Shubham17121999/Dressing/README.md

 ## 🛠 Description
 - E-commerse site in the team responsible for handling both User Site And Admin Site (frontend)
 ## Tech Stack:
-Javascript, LocalStarage, Api, Css, Html
+Javascript, LocalStorage, Api, Css, Html

 ## Features
 - Our website, built with the power of HTML, CSS, and JavaScript!
 Our team of web developers has worked tirelessly to create a seamless user experience for you.
 From the layout and design to the functionality and interactivity.